siriS88/mobile-flashcards/README.md

+# Intro
+This project is developed as part of the Udacity React Nanodegree and uses code provided as part of this program.

 # App Overview
 This app allows users to create decks of flashcards and quiz themselves on a deck.
 Once a quiz is taken, user is given  the score details.
 The app is built using